shyaman/perabot-botpress/README.md

 - Then we considered about Wit.ai and Dialogflow (Api.ai).

 - Wit.ai is a natural language interface for applications that can transform sentences into structured data.
 Dialogflow is a natural language tool dedicated to designing unique conversation scenarios, degenerating corresponding actions and analyzing interactions with users.

+- Microsoft Luis uses machine learning to allow developers to build applications that can receive user input in natural language and extract meaning from it.
+If we are going to use this technology, we have to build a middleware.
+But according to our time limit we thought that we could not be able to finish our project we if use this technology even though it provides all the necessary elements for building conversations.

 - Unlike Wit.ai, Dialogflow provides one-click integrations with the platform Facebook Messenger.
 So that using Dialogflow makes the development of PeraBot much easier.